LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Conclusion

 \section{Conclusion}

-In this work, we introduced \textbf{LISTEN}, a framework that leverages large language models as zero-shot preference oracles for multi-objective selection problems.
-We proposed two algorithms: a robust, non-parametric tournament method (\textbf{LISTEN-T}) and a parametric utility-refinement method (\textbf{LISTEN-U}).
-Our experiments demonstrate that LLMs can successfully translate high-level natural language goals into high-quality selections from large, complex sets of items.
-Furthermore, we introduced a novel concordance metric that effectively predicts when the parametric approach is likely to succeed or fail based on the problem's preference structure.
+In this work, we introduced \textbf{LISTEN}, an agentic decision-support framework that uses large language models as preference-driven agents for multi-objective selection.
+By maintaining an evolving internal preference representation and acting iteratively on candidate sets, LISTEN turns natural-language goals into concrete decisions.
+Our experiments show that LLMs can successfully translate high-level natural language goals into high-quality selections from large, complex sets of items.
+We also introduced a concordance metric that predicts when the parametric approach is likely to succeed or fail based on the problem's preference structure.

-That said, our study has several limitations that present clear avenues for future work.
+That said, our study has several limitations that suggest clear avenues for future work.

-\paragraph{Subjectivity of Human Rankings.} The ground-truth rankings used in our evaluation reflect the preferences of a single expert for each domain and may not generalize broadly.
-Future work could explore methods for aggregating preferences from multiple users.
+\paragraph{Complexity of Human Rankings.} The ground-truth rankings used in our evaluation reflect the preferences of a single expert for each domain and may not generalize broadly.
+We also noticed the high variability of our human re-rankers with respect to the ground-truth rankings.
+Future work could gather more data to understand the variability in preferences corresponding to an utterance and return single items or sets of items that satisfy the diverse potential preferences.

-\paragraph{Generalization Across Domains.} While we evaluated LISTEN on three distinct domains, its performance on a wider range of problems, such as apartment hunting, healthcare scheduling, or logistics planning, remains an open question.
+\paragraph{Generalization Across Domains.} While we evaluated LISTEN on three distinct domains, its performance on a wider range of problems, such as apartment hunting, healthcare scheduling, or logistics planning, is yet to be tested at scale.
 Expanding to more varied and larger-scale datasets would further validate our findings.

 \paragraph{Richer Utility Representations.} The LISTEN-U algorithm's reliance on a linear utility function is a key limitation for problems with highly non-linear preferences.
 Future work should explore more expressive utility representations (e.g., non-linear or piecewise functions) and hybrid methods that combine LLM guidance with structured optimization.